Safety Stock Definition & Calculator for Retailers

 Safety stock = (max daily sales * max lead time in days) – (average daily sales * average lead time in days)

-Daily sales refers to sales in units, and lead time is how long it takes from the moment you place an order with a supplier to the moment you receive that order.
+Daily sales refers to your total sales revenue in dollars, whereas lead time is how long it takes inventory to arrive, from the moment you place an order with a supplier to the moment you receive that order.

 Here’s an example to show you how to calculate using the basic safety stock formula: